urbanairship/go-iapclient/README.md

 The high-level summary is

-1. Set permissions "appropriately"
-   - roles/iam.serviceAccountTokenCreator on the Service Account's own project
-   - roles/iap.httpsResourceAccessor on the target project where the IAP-protected resource is
-1. Collect the target URI and Client ID
 1. Create a custom JWT with fields
    - `exp` - Epoch time 1 hour in the future
    - `aud` - `https://www.googleapis.com/oauth2/v4/token`